chudur-budur/oemo/issues.md

 3. **Scheme3:** Make a pool of 2M points (M = number of obj.), pool = {e* U g}.
 Randomly select M points, find the furthest point in M, and then generate opposite point near it.
 This scheme is showing better results in most of the problems.

 **Note:** What if the points e* are not on the true PF?
 In that case, Scheme2 should be better.
 But this is not tested yet.
+Therefore, a better way could be like Scheme4 --

+**Scheme4:** Compute hypervolume from M points in e*, which is hve* and compute hypervolume from M points in e, which is hve.
+If hve* > hve then include e* in the pool, pool = {e* U g}, otherwise include e in the pool, pool = {e U g}.
+Now select M points from them randomly and find the furthest one in M. Now generate opposite point near it.

 ### Results (snapshots, eyeballing):